 Making the effort to learn to write Chinese characters may seem daunting, but it doesn’t have to be!
 Forget the old “write the character 10 times in your notebook” method.
 With the right tools and apps, you can learn to write Chinese in an exciting, fun, and engaging way.
-This is especially important when you’re learning how to read, speak, and write at the same time.
+Here’s how.

-We’ve put together a guide of the best tools to learn to write Chinese.
+I have also put together a more comprehensive look at the 75 best tools to learn Chinese online.
 Some of these tools are free, while others require a one time purchase or monthly payment.
 These tools can be used independently or in addition to others to further enhance how you learn to write Chinese.

 - Rating: Excellent tool!

-Pleco is one of the best Chinese dictionary apps out there!
 Though this app is also mainly used as a dictionary for students, part of their add-on package (paid) includes a handwriting recognition package.
+This, I’ve found, can be invaluable for learning Chinese characters.

-The ChineseSkill app is an excellent option for those of you wishing how to learn Chinese on the go.
+The ChineseSkill app is another good option for those of you wishing how to learn Chinese on the go.
 It’s a well-rounded app that also tests reading, speaking, listening, and of course, writing in Chinese.

 ChineseWriter by trainchinese